-If only one parent of an individual is registered under section 6(1), then that individual may be registered under section 6(2).
-Being registered under section 6(2) means that an individual can transmit status to their child only if the child's other parent also has status.
+If only one parent of an individual is registered under section 6(1), then that individual is registered under section 6(2).
+Being registered under section 6(2) means that an individual can only transmit status to their child if the child's other parent also has status.
 This is commonly referred to as the "second generation cut-off rule."

-Registration is not automatic; a person has to apply to ISC and include with their application, for example, proof of birth documentation and genealogical information to demonstrate that they meet the requirements for registration under the Indian Act.
-The Registrar at ISC is responsible for maintaining the Register and band lists.
-While ISC has said that it can take up to two years to process an application, the government's response to the seventh report of the then Standing Senate Committee on Aboriginal Peoples (now the Standing Senate Committee on Indigenous Peoples) entitled Make it stop!
-Ending the remaining discrimination in Indian registration indicates that as a result of improvements to the registration process, such as proactively modernizing outdated systems, "it is expected that processing times will continually improve."
-The response also commits the Government of Canada to publishing annual reports on registration, starting in 2024.
+Registration is not automatic; a person has to apply to Indigenous Services Canada (ISC) and include with their application, for example, proof of birth documentation and genealogy information to demonstrate that they meet the requirements for registration under the Indian Act.
+The Registrar at ISC is responsible for maintaining the Register as well as Band Lists.10 While ISC indicates that it can take up to two years to process an application,11 the 23 February 2023 Government Response to the Seventh Report of the Standing Committee on Indigenous Peoples, entitled, "Make it Stop!
+Ending the remaining discrimination in Indian Registration," states that as a result of improvements to the registration process, such as proactively modernizing outdated systems, "it is expected that processing times will continually improve."12 The Government Response also indicates that starting in 2024, the Government of Canada will publish annual reports on registration.

-While having status does not necessarily mean that an individual is also entitled to band membership, section 11 of the Indian Act, which sets out the rules relating to band lists that are controlled by ISC, links status with membership.
+While having status does not necessarily mean that an individual is also entitled to band membership, section 11 of the Indian Act, which sets out the rules relating to Band Lists that are controlled by the department, links status with membership.

-As mentioned in the background section of this legislative summary, in addition to being entitled to certain legislated rights and having access to certain federal programs, status First Nations individuals are entitled to treaty annuity payments.
-12 Also, federal funding for some First Nations programs and services is based on the number of status First Nations individuals in a community.
+As mentioned in the introduction, in addition to being entitled to certain legislated rights and having access to certain federal programs, such as non-insured health benefits and post-secondary education funding, only status First Nations individuals are entitled to treaty annuity payments.
+13 Also, federal funding for some First Nations programs and services is based on the number of status First Nations individuals.